Pop-Culture | Posted by Brian C on 09/11/2011

 But this is not my feminism.

 The feminist movement seeks to advance and empower women.
-While we strive for equality, we recognize that focusing on sexuality as a means to empowerment misses the mark entirely, reducing women to …
+While we strive for equality, we recognize that focusing on sexuality as a means to empowerment misses the …